-Figure 5: Distribution of variants per region, by Calendar Week (CW), for February 2023.
-The size of the pie chart corresponds to the total number of sequences (top only).
-Note the greatly increased share of the XBB lineage and the shrinking share of the share of the BQ.1 lineage.
+Figure 5: Distribution of variants per region, by Calendar Week (CW), for the end of March 2023.
+Note the dominance of the XBB lineage

 5. Assessment of the competition between the different variants in Switzerland

 The competition between different SARS-CoV-2 variants can be modelled using multinomial logistic regression.
 The analysis by Dr. Althaus' group is based on sequences retrieved from CovSPECTRUM.
 The results correctly predicted that Omicron would be the dominant SARS-CoV-2 variant in Switzerland.
 These models also correctly predicted that the BA.1 sub-lineage would be replaced by the BA.2 sublineage (Figure 6).
 In May 2022, the analysis predicted that BA.2 would be displaced by other variants (mainly BA.5), which was indeed correct.
 The current estimate suggesting that the recombinant XBB.1.5 lineage will become dominant also proves to be correct.